Rugby as it should be, since 1976

 I forgot where I was; take me back to the top.

-Practices for the Spring 2010 Season begin on February 16, 2010 and continue every Tuesday and Thursday at the Ft.
-Missoula Rugby Pitch at 5:00 PM.
-In the mean time, keep fit.
+Practices for every Spring Season begin Mid-February (weather dependent but might practice indoor too) and continues every Tuesday and Thursday at the Ft.
+Missoula Rugby Pitch at 5:30 or 6:00 PM (5:30 pm in Spring , 6:00 pm in Fall).
+Full Fall Practice usually begins every Fall by Mid August.
+In the meantime, keep fit.
 Players - new and experienced - are always welcome.

 All games begin at 1:00 P.M. on Saturdays unless noted otherwise.
 Here are directions to the Missoula Maggot Rugby Park